 Has it been a while since your last dental appointment?
 Maybe even years?
 The new year is the perfect opportunity to get back on track with regular dental appointments.
 It’s one resolution you can knock off your list right away: Just pick up your phone and make a call.
-If you don’t have a regular dentist or you’re looking for a cosmetic dentist, however, you might need to do a little research first.
+If you don’t have a regular dentist or you’re looking for a cosmetic dentist, you might want to do a little research first.

 Ask for a reference

 Check with friends, neighbors or co-workers to see if they would recommend their dentists.
 If you’ve recently moved or are planning on moving, see if your former dentist can recommend someone in your area.
 Use the Delta Dental “Find a Dentist” tool to locate dentists in your area who are in the Delta Dental network.
 But you want to make sure you have a trusted and reputable dentist, who you know will provide you with the highest level of service.
-Specialists who have undertaken a sterile processing exam may be a good indication of the level of professionalism within the workplace and will potentially make your choice of finding a dentist that bit easier.
+Checking to see if your chosen provider has an active Arizona dentist license is a great place to start.

 After you find a dentist, ask some questions before making a final decision.
 A few questions to consider: